-Jessica Traynor writes a history in poetry of Banagher in County Offaly.
+Jessica Traynor writes a history in poetry of the town of Banagher in County Offaly.

 When the town of Banagher in County Offaly decided it wanted its story told, instead of turning to a historian or academic they commissioned poet Jessica Traynor to write a poetic history.